CBIIT/bento-docs/source/configuration/global-ui-elements.md

 2. All images and icons used in a Bento instance should be accessible via a public url.

-3. Please review the list of [GraphQL queries](https://github.com/CBIIT/bento-backend/blob/master/src/main/resources/graphql/bento-extended-doc.graphql) to select query type(s) that return your data of interest.
+3. Please review the list of [GraphQL queries](https://github.com/CBIIT/bento-backend/blob/master/src/main/resources/graphql/bento-extended-doc.graphql) to select query type(s) that returns the data of interest.

 4. Here is a mapping of each Global UI element to it's configuration file: